-A complete non-flyable B-29 was donated by the US government to the government of South Korea and is currently on display in Seoul.
-I don't know the serial number.
+A complete non-flyable B-29 (Serial 45-21739) was donated by the US government to the government of South Korea and is currently on display in Seoul.

 B-29 44-61975 is on display at the New England Air Museum at the Bradley International Airport, Windsor Locks, Connecticut.
 It was built in 1945 and used as a trainer at several US bases until 1954.
 At that time, it was converted into bomber configuration and stationed in the UK.
 It was then sent to the Aberdeen Proving Grounds in Maryland where it was used for static testing along with other B-29s.
 It was acquired by the New England Air Museum in 1973, dismantled, and brought to Bradley Field and restored.
 In October 3, 1979, a tornado destroyed or damaged most of the planes on outdoor exhibit at the museum.
 The aircraft is currently under repair, using spare parts from other B-29s stored at Aberdeen.

 The fuselage of 44-62139 is on display at the Wright Patterson AFB Museum in Ohio.